Pejo-306/HMI-Tree-Optimization/README.md

   p - random prime number
   b - number of buckets
 ```
-These are only used in order to deliver a PoC solution.
+These are only used to deliver a PoC solution.
 Other families of hash
 functions may be more suitable for the purposes of the optimization algorithm,
 however, they are not explored in this document.